OpenEvalProject/evals/manuscripts/elife-70555/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01r9htc13 U-CRI (ULB Center for Research in Immunology), Université Libre de Bruxelles (ULB) Charleroi Belgium
+1. U-CRI (ULB Center for Research in Immunology), Université Libre de Bruxelles (ULB) Charleroi Belgium ([ROR:01r9htc13](https://ror.org/01r9htc13))
-2. https://ror.org/01r9htc13 Immunobiology Laboratory, Université Libre de Bruxelles (ULB) Charleroi Belgium
+2. Immunobiology Laboratory, Université Libre de Bruxelles (ULB) Charleroi Belgium ([ROR:01r9htc13](https://ror.org/01r9htc13))
-3. https://ror.org/01r9htc13 Institute for Medical Immunology, Université Libre de Bruxelles (ULB) Charleroi Belgium
+3. Institute for Medical Immunology, Université Libre de Bruxelles (ULB) Charleroi Belgium ([ROR:01r9htc13](https://ror.org/01r9htc13))
-4. https://ror.org/01r9htc13 Department of Radiation Oncology, Institut Jules Bordet, Université Libre de Bruxelles Brussels Belgium
+4. Department of Radiation Oncology, Institut Jules Bordet, Université Libre de Bruxelles Brussels Belgium ([ROR:01r9htc13](https://ror.org/01r9htc13))
-5. https://ror.org/01r9htc13 Laboratory of Clinical and Experimental Oncology (LOCE), Institut Jules Bordet, Université Libre de Bruxelles Brussels Belgium
+5. Laboratory of Clinical and Experimental Oncology (LOCE), Institut Jules Bordet, Université Libre de Bruxelles Brussels Belgium ([ROR:01r9htc13](https://ror.org/01r9htc13))

 † Corresponding author

 ## Abstract

 The oxygen sensor prolyl hydroxylase domain 2 (PHD2) plays an important role in cell hypoxia adaptation by regulating the stability of HIF proteins (HIF1α and HIF2α) in numerous cell types, including T lymphocytes.
 The role of oxygen sensor on immune cells, particularly on regulatory T cell (Treg) function, has not been fully elucidated.
 The purpose of our study was to evaluate the role of PHD2 in the regulation of Treg phenotype and function.
-We demonstrate herein that selective ablation of PHD2 expression in Treg (PHD2 ΔTreg mice) leads to a spontaneous systemic inflammatory syndrome, as evidenced by weight loss, development of a rectal prolapse, splenomegaly, shortening of the colon, and elevated expression of IFN-γ in the mesenteric lymph nodes, intestine, and spleen.
+We demonstrate herein that selective ablation of PHD2 expression in Treg (PHD2ΔTreg mice) leads to a spontaneous systemic inflammatory syndrome, as evidenced by weight loss, development of a rectal prolapse, splenomegaly, shortening of the colon, and elevated expression of IFN-γ in the mesenteric lymph nodes, intestine, and spleen.
 PHD2 deficiency in Tregs led to an increased number of activated CD4 conventional T cells expressing a Th1-like effector phenotype.
-Concomitantly, the expression of innate-type cytokines such as Il1b , Il12a , Il12b, and Tnfa was found to be elevated in peripheral (gut) tissues and spleen.
-PHD2 ΔTreg mice also displayed an enhanced sensitivity to dextran sodium sulfate-induced colitis and toxoplasmosis, suggesting that PHD2-deficient Tregs did not efficiently control inflammatory response in vivo, particularly those characterized by IFN-γ production.
-Further analysis revealed that Treg dysregulation was largely prevented in PHD2-HIF2α (PHD2-HIF2α ΔTreg mice), but not in PHD2-HIF1α (PHD2-HIF1α ΔTreg mice) double KOs, suggesting an important and possibly selective role of the PHD2-HIF2α axis in the control of Treg function.
+Concomitantly, the expression of innate-type cytokines such as Il1b, Il12a, Il12b, and Tnfa was found to be elevated in peripheral (gut) tissues and spleen.
+PHD2ΔTreg mice also displayed an enhanced sensitivity to dextran sodium sulfate-induced colitis and toxoplasmosis, suggesting that PHD2-deficient Tregs did not efficiently control inflammatory response in vivo, particularly those characterized by IFN-γ production.
+Further analysis revealed that Treg dysregulation was largely prevented in PHD2-HIF2α (PHD2-HIF2αΔTreg mice), but not in PHD2-HIF1α (PHD2-HIF1αΔTreg mice) double KOs, suggesting an important and possibly selective role of the PHD2-HIF2α axis in the control of Treg function.
 Finally, the transcriptomic analysis of PHD2-deficient Tregs identified the STAT1 pathway as a target of the PHD2-HIF2α axis in regulatory T cell phenotype and in vivo function.

 ## Introduction